ANGELA SAURINE finds this famous wine region has plenty to offer kids as well

 As well as the Water Dragon Kids Club, for children aged three to 12, there is an abundance of activities to keep littlies amused.
 For a $5 donation, you can ride the miniature trains and the carousel at set times during the school holidays.
 The resort has a games room, teen lounge and the new two-storey Water Splash Park, which has an assortment of slides, flutes, showers, water cannons and jets.
 During school holidays, you can take a super fun kangaroo tour around the resort, spotting the marsupials grazing amongst the vineyards, and the restored World War II tugboat with Dane, the son of the resort’s owner, Dr Jerry Schwartz, at the wheel.
 Parents are also sure to love the 18-hole championship golf course, adults-only pool and the Ubika Day Spa.

-The resort’s signature restaurant, Redsalt, overlooks the pool.
+The resort’s signature restaurant, Redsalt, awarded a prestigious chefs hat for two consecutive years by the Good Food Guide, overlooks the pool.
 Open for breakfast and dinner, it has a focus on seasonal, locally sourced ingredients.
 The Lovedale Bar has an alfresco dining area where you can watch the sun set over the Brokenback Mountain Range.
 It serves award-winning local wines, espresso martinis on tap, and beer and cider from the onsite Sydney Brewery Hunter Valley (which dad is sure to love!).
 Wherever you dine, be sure to try the Jade Estate Semillion, made from grapes grown on the property.